fattyageboy/BerthCare/docs/G5-client-management-branch-setup.md

    - Mark as **Draft PR**
    - Link to issue #3 in the description

-3. **The PR template will auto-populate** with the comprehensive checklist
+3. **Ensure the PR template can auto-populate:** GitHub only fills the checklist when `.github/PULL_REQUEST_TEMPLATE/client-management-pr.md` exists (example path: `.github/PULL_REQUEST_TEMPLATE/client-management-pr.md`); otherwise, paste the checklist manually.

 4. **Add labels:**
    - `feature`